atk4/data/README.md

 ![GitHub release](docs/images/deep-traversal.gif)

-## Level UP
+## Advanced Features

 The examples you saw so far are only a small fragment of the possibilities you can achieve with Agile Data.
-You now have a new playground where you can design your business logic around the advanced database features.
+You now have a new playground where you can design your business logic around the very powerful concepts.

 One of the virtues we value the most in Agile Data is ability to abstract and add higher level features on our solid foundation.

 ### Hooks

 You now have a domain-level and persistence-level hooks.
-With a domain-level ones (afterLoad, beforeSave) you get to operate with your field data before or after operation
+With a domain-level ones (afterLoad, beforeSave) you get to operate with your field data before or after operation.

 On other hand you can utilise persistence-level hooks ('beforeUpdateQuery', 'beforeSelectQuery') and you can interact with a powerful Query Builder to add a few SQL options (insert ignore or calc_found_rows) if you need.

 And guess what - should your model be saved into NoSQL database, the domain-level hooks will be executed, but SQL-specific ones will not.

 ### Extensions

 Most ORMs hard-code features like soft-delete, audit-log, timestamps.
 In Agile Data the implementation of base model is incredibly lightweight and all the necessary features are added through external objects.

 We are still working on our Extension library but we plan to include: